Neek21/Collectors_Site/README.md

 The Collectors Den
 By: Nico Carreon, John Montemayor, Javier Harnadez

 Description: An application where a collector can store images of his/her own collection.
 Create a profile, take pictures and start uploading.
-Also, view what other users are uploading.
+Also, go and view what other users are uploading to see whats in their collection.

 APIs: Currently none